papsti/intro-to-github/README.md

 # intro-to-github
-An introduction to git and Github (via Github Desktop)
+A presentation covering the basics of git and Github (via Github Desktop)